wiresjs/wires-reactive/README.md

 ```

 I you like this idea, please, don't forget to star the repository.
 If you think that react is the worst what happened to web development, contact me personally via `window.atob("c2t5cGU6bmNoYW5nZWQ=")`, i'll buy you a beer.
-Also, we have started a gitter chanell (link above)
+Also, we have started a gitter channel (link above)